 Programs & Services

 United Christian Ministries provides food, toiletries, personal items, household items, and financial assistance to residents of Jackson County.
 For assistance, apply in person at our office at 191 Skyland Drive.
 Bring a photo ID, utility bill, or other bill showing proof of residency.
-A counselor will personally interview you and determine how we can best help you.
+A staff member will personally interview you and determine how we can best help you.

 Covid procedures: only staff and volunteers are allowed in the building.
 Please come to the ramp at our front door, and someone will come out to greet you.
 If you wait for more than a few minutes, please call us at 586-8228 to let us know that you are outside.